godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Detrimental/Off-Guard.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
-> You are unable to defend yourself effectively.
-While off-guard, you must *choose* to apply your Toughness to a damaging effect or attempt an active Defense.
+> A creature that is off-guard cannot defend itself effectively.
+While off-guard, a creature must choose to apply its Toughness *or* attempt active Defenses against damaging effects.
->
-> *All conditions are in 3rd person.*